King of Mahjong: Production

-King of Mahjong was filmed in both Singapore and Malaysia.
+This film was filmed in both Singapore and Malaysia.

 Box office

-When the film premiered in Malaysia on 19 February 2015, the film grossed RM$2.4 million at the box office after its first four days of release, leading the weekly box office.
-As of 6 March 2014, the film has grossed RM$3 million.
+The film was theatrically released in Singapore on 19 February 2015 marked the first day of Chinese New Year, and in Malaysia on 26 February, it grossed RM$2.4 million at the box office after its first four days of release, leading the weekly box office.
+As of 6 March 2015, the film has grossed RM$3 million.